 Directions

-- For the Red Enchilada Sauce: Heat oil in a saucepan over medium heat then add flour and whisk slowly and constantly for 1 minute.
-Add seasonings — chili powder through cumin — then whisk until the spices are toasted and fragrant, 1 minute.
+- Heat oil in a saucepan over medium heat then add flour and whisk slowly and constantly for 1 minute.
+Add seasonings — chili powder through cumin — then whisk until the spices are toasted and fragrant, 30 seconds.
 Add tomato paste then whisk until combined.
-Slowly stream in chicken broth while whisking to create a smooth sauce then turn heat up to medium-high to bring sauce to a bubble.
+Slowly stream in chicken broth while whisking to create a smooth sauce then turn heat up to medium-high to bring sauce to a simmer.
 Turn heat back down to medium then simmer until sauce has slightly thickened, 3-4 minutes, stirring often.
 Set aside.
 Sauce can be made 3-4 days ahead of time.

 - Preheat broiler to high.